 Medical Check - The applicants are required to have a full medical assessment completed by their GP and the report is made available to our Agency Medical Adviser for comment about their health and any impact this may have on their fostering potential.
 References - The applicants are asked to identify three personal referees who will provide written references and be interviewed as part of the assessment process.
 One of these can be a relative of the applicants.
 When applicants have had previous partners the agency requires their details as well: it is likely references will be sought from them, particularly when there are children from the relationship.
-References may also be taken up from previous employers.
+Where this is not available a full explanation and assessment will be completed and referenced within the assessment.
+References may also be taken up from previous employers and appropriate people.

-References are taken in confidence but may not remain so: there may be a need to disclose the contents of a reference if it forms the basis of an agency decision not to approve a prospective carer.

-Training - All applicant(s) are invited to Skills to Foster Training which is mandatory learning, covering the responsibilities of being a foster carer for Park Foster Care and the Park Parenting
+References are taken in confidence but may not remain so: there may be a need to disclose the contents of a reference if it forms the basis of an agency decision not to approve a prospective foster parent.
+This is liaised with the referee prior to undertaking.
+Training - All applicant(s) are invited to Skills to Foster Training which is mandatory learning, covering the responsibilities of being a foster parent for Park Foster Care and the Park Statement of Purpose Page 19 of 28 Parenting Approach.

-Approach.
 A Prepare to Care support group is available to applicants during their assessment process.

-Form F Assessment

-Park use the BAAF Form F assessment tool.
-Following the Initial Visit and receipt of application form an Assessor will be allocated to the prospective foster carers and a Panel date tentatively set in 16 weeks.
+Form F Assessment Park use the BAAF Form F assessment tool.
+Following the Initial Visit and receipt of application form, an Assessor will be allocated to the prospective foster parents and a Panel date tentatively set in 16 weeks.
 The Assessor will visit the applicants' home, approximately 8-10 times, to meet and collect the information about all members of the household and the applicants' skills and experiences in relation to fostering.

-With the exception of private references, the completed Form F is shared with the prospective foster carers prior to being presented to the Fostering Panel.
+With the exception of private references, the completed Form F is shared with the prospective foster parents prior to being presented to the Fostering Panel.
 The report is quality assured and signed off by the Registered Manager or Practice Manager.
 This manager will then arrange and complete a Second Opinion Visit.
 This allows the applicants to verify they have read and agree with the content of the assessment, and for them to be able to feedback on the assessment process.
 A report must only be signed by the applicants, Assessor and Manager when all parties are happy with its content.

-Information obtained about prospective foster carers is held on file in line with the requirements of the Fostering Services Regulations 2011 and the Data Protection Act 1998.
+Information obtained about prospective foster parents is held on file in line with the requirements of the Fostering Services Regulations 2011 and the Data Protection Act 1998.
 Some of this information can be viewed, however references from external agencies and personal references, which are given in confidence, cannot be accessed without the consent of both the subject and the relevant referee(s).

 Foster Carer Agreements

-A Foster Carer Agreement is completed following approval, covering a range of contractual information and undertakings, including:
+A Foster Carer Agreement is completed following approval, covering a range of contractual

+information and undertakings, including:

-- To care appropriately for the children and young people in their care; - To inform Park Foster Care of any significant changes to their household or details; - To work in line with the Fostering Regulations and Standards and other relevant legislation; - To follow the procedures laid down in Park Foster Care's Handbook.
+To care appropriately for the children and young people in their care; • To inform Park Foster Care of any significant changes to their household or details; To work in line with the Fostering Regulations and Standards and other relevant legislation; To follow the procedures laid down in Park Foster Care's Handbook.

+Statement of Purpose Page 20 of 28

 Reviews of Foster Carers

 Park has adopted the BAAF Carer Review format which replaces the Form F up-date.
+Foster

-Foster carers continue be required to evidence the core competences a Foster Carer must demonstrate, in accordance with BAAF Form F.
+Parents continue be required to evidence the core competences a Foster Parent must

+demonstrate, in accordance with BAAF Form F.